alangrainger/obsidian-gtd/Utility/Templates/New note.md

   }
 })

+/**
+ * Create a new note from a Templater template.
+ * @param {string} templatePath - Full vault path to the template file
+ * @param {string} newNoteName - Title / filename of the new note
+ * @param {string} destinationFolder - Full vault path to the destination folder
-createFromTemplate = async function (templatePath, newNoteName, destinationFolder, openNewNote) {
+ * @param {boolean} [openNewNote] - Optional: Open the new note after creating it */ async function createFromTemplate (templatePath, newNoteName, destinationFolder, openNewNote = false) {
   destinationFolder = destinationFolder || tp.file.folder(true)
   const newFile = await tp.file.create_new(tp.file.find_tfile(templatePath), newNoteName, openNewNote, app.vault.getAbstractFileByPath(destinationFolder))
   // Remove the template properties from the new file